-How can you use link analysis tools?
+How can you use link analysis software?

 1. Comparison with the competition - backlink monitoring tools can compare two sites and check the number and quality of links.
-Thanks to such report you can evaluate your situation and decide which quality links are still not directing users to your website and how you can compete with others.
+Thanks to such a report you can evaluate your situation and decide which quality links are still not directing users to your website and how you can compete with others.
 Of course, you should remember that links are only a part of SEO activities - the optimization of the page itself is as crucial for successful SEO.

 2. Competition activities analysis - when you see what links are acquired by your competitors, you can answer a lot of questions regarding their activities, such as: